 Half of the senior class takes Unit Ops in the fall and the other half takes it in the spring.
 Students attend lectures on Mondays and work on their experiments during the rest of the week.

-These days, students learn on several different types of reactors: a continuous stir tank reactor, plug flow reactor, batch reactor, and a bioreactor.
-The separators include the continuous distillation column, a batch distillation column and a liquid liquid extractor.
-In the “other” category, students work on a pumps and piping experiment, the polymer extruder and an evaporator.
-Each student will learn on one of the reactors and one separation system.
+Students learn how to operate several different types of reactors: a continuous stir tank reactor, plug flow reactor, batch reactor, and bioreactor.
+The separators include the continuous distillation column, a batch distillation column, and a liquid-liquid extractor.
+Students also work on an experiment involving pumps and piping, the polymer extruder, and an evaporator.

-In the bioreactor sponsored by Dow AgroSciences, students grow yeast cells and study all the factors that can impact their growth curve, from agitation to temperature.
-At the pumps and piping station this spring students examined how and which pipes and pumps work best for water versus Clorox 2, the stain remover and color booster.
-At the polymer extruder sponsored by LyondellBasell, students process low density polyethylene pellets into plastic bag material.
-At the batch distillation station, students separate ethanol and water.
+Using the bioreactor sponsored by Dow AgroSciences, students grow yeast cells and study all the factors that can impact their growth curve, from agitation to temperature.
+At the pumps and piping station, students examine why certain pipes and pumps work best for water versus Clorox 2, the stain remover and color booster.
+Students use the polymer extruder sponsored by LyondellBasell to process low-density polyethylene pellets into plastic bag material.
+They separate ethanol and water at the batch distillation station.